Glossop Tramway: Decline and closure

 Terminal troubles began after the war with the tramway facing significant costs needed for works to renew its track, and also public dissatisfaction with the service.
 Journey frequency went down as the tramway tried to save money.
 Glossop Borough Council asked for the wartime economy closure of the Whitfield branch to be reversed but this did not happen.
 In June 1920, a ten-day strike was held by the tram crews disgruntled at their reduced working hours and to improve wages, though they did not win the dispute.
-The system was fast becoming a liability to the UESCo, which offered it for sale to the Council in the same month, which was declined.
+The system was fast becoming a liability to the UESCo, which offered it for sale to the council in the same month, which was declined.

 By 1923, motorbuses were providing unwelcome competition along the tram route, while revenue and mileage on the trams continued to slide.
-A final offer was made to offload to the Council in November 1927, this time to hand over the tramway, whose infrastructure was reaching a dangerous state, for free if the borough agreed to buy electricity off the UESCo.
+A final offer was made to offload to the council in November 1927, this time to hand over the tramway, whose infrastructure was reaching a dangerous state, for free if the borough agreed to buy electricity off the UESCo.
 It was again refused, and the announcement was subsequently made that Glossop Tramway would be closed in its entirety on at 23.00 on 24 December 1927.
 The North Western Road Car Company took over the disused route with a motorbus service from 26 December.

 Route infrastructure

-The Glossop Electric Tramways Order of 1901, under which the route was authorised, provided for a single-track tramway connecting the Great Central Railway's Hadfield station - which had through services from Manchester to Sheffield via the Woodhead line - with the Queen's Arms Hotel in Old Glossop, via Woolley Bridge, Brookfield and the centre of Glossop (Howard Town).
+The Glossop Electric Tramways Order 1901, under which the route was authorised, provided for a single-track tramway connecting the Great Central Railway's Hadfield station - which had through services from Manchester to Sheffield via the Woodhead line - with the Queen's Arms Hotel in Old Glossop, via Woolley Bridge, Brookfield and the centre of Glossop (Howard Town).
 The Hadfield terminus was situated on a loop immediately outside the Palatine Hotel opposite the station.
 The line, which extended to 4.56 mi, was designed to serve as many of the mills of Glossopdale as possible, and included a branch line of 0.5 mi from Norfolk Square the gates of Whitfield House at Charlestown.
 There were nine passing loops on the main line and one on the Whitfield line, as well as terminus loops.
 A proposal by Councillor Braddock that the Hadfield end of route should extend to Post Street in Padfield was rejected on the grounds that it would not be economical.

 Underground cables from the power plant paralleled the track, with a cast iron feeder pillar (or box) every half mile, from which the current was fed up to the overhead wires, through wires in the tram poles.
 Each pillar contained switches and fuses to allow isolation of both the underground cables and overhead wires if anything went wrong in any half-mile section.
-Telephone cables ran alongside alongside the tramway cables, with telephones in all the feeder pillars to enable communication with the generating station.
+Telephone cables ran alongside the tramway cables, with telephones in all the feeder pillars to enable communication with the generating station.

 The tramway remained physically isolated from neighbouring systems, the closest being the Stalybridge, Hyde, Mossley and Dukinfield Joint Board tramway at Mottram, less than two miles distant.